nrfconnect/sdk-nrf-bm/samples/nfc/record_text_t2t/README.rst

 Building and running
 ********************

-This sample is located under :file:`samples/nfc/record_text/` in the |BMshort| folder structure.
+This sample is located under :file:`samples/nfc/record_text_t2t/` in the |BMshort| folder structure.

-.. include:: /includes/create_sample.txt

-.. include:: /includes/configure_and_build_sample.txt

-.. include:: /includes/program_sample.txt
+For details on how to create, configure, and program a sample, see :ref:`getting_started_with_the_samples`.

 .. note::
    |nfc_nfct_driver_note|